 Teacher: Mrs. Andrea Fitzsimmons

 Room: 16Fishkill Plains Elementary SchoolPhone: 227-1770About Mrs. Fitz :)Mrs. Fitzsimmons has been a member of the Wappingers Central School District ever since her first day of school!
 She began AM Kindergarten at Oak Grove Elementary and then moved on to St. Mary's School in Wappingers Falls.
 Mrs. Fitz went to Wappingers Junior High, Roy C. Ketcham and then continued her education at Dutchess Community College.
 She graduated from SUNY Oneonta with her BS in Elementary Education and has her Masters in Literacy from Mercy College.
 Her first experience with Fishkill Plains was during her student teaching placement in the fourth grade back in 2001.
-Mrs. Fitz knew right away that she wanted to work here and be part of this fantastic school community!Mrs. Fitzsimmons is in her 18th year of teaching and truly loves what she does.
+Mrs. Fitz knew right away that she wanted to work here and be part of this fantastic school community!Mrs. Fitzsimmons is in her 20th year of teaching and truly loves what she does.
 She says she is surrounded by amazing people, fantastic students, and great friends!
-Mr. and Mrs. Fitzsimmons have been married for 15 years, live in the WCSD and have two boys.
-Dean is eleven years old and will be entering the sixth grade.
+Mr. and Mrs. Fitzsimmons have been married for 17 years, live in the WCSD and have two boys.
+Dean is thirteen years old and will be entering the eigth grade.
 He loves playing football for the Wappingers Indians and cheering on his favorite team the Dallas Cowboys with his Dad.
-Patrick is seven years old and will be in second grade!
+Patrick is ten years old and will be in fourth grade.
 He is a ball of energy and loves puzzles, playing with cars, and drawing!From Mrs. Fitz :)

 My mission as an educator is to empower my students to become active participants in the